alimac/finding-the-entrance/README.md

 <!-- .slide: data-background="custom/images/" data-state="show-header" data-header="" -->
 ## Attend events
 <!-- .element: class="heading" -->
+Note:
+- You are here and you are awesome

 <!-- .slide: data-background="custom/images/" data-state="show-header" data-header="" -->
 ## Give talks
 <!-- .element: class="heading" -->
+Note:
+- Great way to learn about a topic
+- As a beginner at something, you are an *expert* at being a beginner

 <!-- .slide: data-background="custom/images/" data-state="show-header" data-header="" -->
 ## Help organize events
 <!-- .element: class="heading" -->
+Note:
+- Organizing events is a tough but rewarding task
+- Got spare time?
+Help organize DrupalCamp St. Louis next year